 It may be that people don’t want to hear it because Christians have had it pretty easy.
 Christians in the US are viewed as the reigning social oligarchy.
-The consensus that is building is that Christianity needs to be toppled from it superior position.
+The consensus that has building for some time is that Christianity needs to be toppled from it privileged position.

-Indeed, Christianity has enjoyed a long and enduring influence in the west, unlike most other areas of the world.
-Christians are considered the “privileged” who are now on the defensive as the “others” renounce that privilege and demand recompense.
+Indeed, Christianity has enjoyed a long and enduring influence in the west, and especially in the US, unlike most other areas of the world, but Christians are now on the defensive as the “others” renounce allegiance and demand recompense.
 It seems to defy common understanding in the United States to consider Christians an oppressed group.

-That privilege doesn’t exist in most other parts of the world where, ironically, Christianity is growing fastest.
-While the Church in the United States is losing ground rapidly to “the nones”, Christianity is growing fastest and gaining ground in countries most in which the environment is harshest and most hostile to the message of Jesus.
+That privilege doesn’t exist in most other parts of the world where, ironically, Christianity is now growing fastest.
+While the Church in the US is losing ground rapidly to “the nones”, Christianity is growing fastest and gaining ground most in countries in which the environment is harshest and most hostile to the message of Jesus.

-Maybe this is a reflection of the difference between the Gospel of Jesus and the institution of the church – the difference between the simple message of the Gospel and the burdensome structure of religious Pharisees.
-Just as “others” no longer understand the difference between the Gospel message and the errors and failures of the Church, equating and conflating the two, the Church in the US has largely lost its way, no longer shining like a bright light on the hill as Jesus intended.
+Maybe this is a reflection of the difference between the Gospel of Jesus and the institution of the Church – the difference between the simple message of the Gospel and the burdensome structure of religion.
+Just as “others” no longer understand the difference between the Gospel message and the errors and failures of the Church, equating and conflating the two, the Church in the US has largely lost its way, no longer shining like a bright light on the hill Jesus intended.

 The vestiges of Christian power and influence are evident everywhere, but it is a blighted and obsolescent infrastructure that is crumbling and washing away.
 The cultural momentum that is gaining steam threatens to displace it altogether from its place of position in the social commonwealth.
 The current oligarchs in that marketplace of ideas threaten to oust the Christian voice and banish it from the public square.